The-OpenROAD-Project/OpenROAD/docs/contrib/GitGuide.md

 ```

 This creates the directory `OpenROAD` and connects your repository to
-the upstream (main project) *OpenROAD* repository.
+the upstream (master project) *OpenROAD* repository.

 ## Creating a branch

-You want your main branch to reflect only production-ready code, so create a
+You want your master branch to reflect only production-ready code, so create a
 feature branch for making your changes.
 For example:

 ```shell